The team is based partly at the University of Leeds and partly at the LMU Munich – when not out in the field, that is…

 Email Graham at G.D.M.Huggan@leeds.ac.uk

 Katie Ritson is a scholar of comparative literature with a particular interest in Northern Europe.
 Katie studied German, Comparative Literature, and Nordic Philology at the University of Cambridge and Ludwig-Maximilian-University Munich, completing her doctorate in Munich in 2016.
 She is based at the Rachel Carson Center for Environment & Society, LMU Munich.
-She currently serves on the executive boards of the European Association for the Study of Literature, Culture, and the Environment (EASLCE) and the International Consortium of Environmental History Organisations (ICEHO).
+She is currently a coordinator for the Ecocritical Network for Scandinavian Studies (ENSCAN) and a member of the board of the International Consortium of Environmental History Organisations (ICEHO).

 Email Katie at email@example.com